TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-01-22-how-to-get-parameter-in-symfony-controller-the-clean-way.md

 **What if we need a service** to pay a registration fee to our bank account?

-Since [Symfony 2.8 with autowiring](https://symfony.com/blog/new-in-symfony-2-8-service-auto-wiring) we can go for contructor injection with no obstacles:
+Since [Symfony 2.8 with autowiring](https://symfony.com/blog/new-in-symfony-2-8-service-auto-wiring) we can go for constructor injection with no obstacles:

 ```php
 <?php declare(strict_types=1);